 Thanks to its coastal position and proximity to Volterra, the area of Val di Cecina had a strategic role during the Etruscan and Roman Eras.
 Between the 8th and 6th centuries B.C. local communities used to trade with Cyprus, Phoenicia, Egypt, and Greece, so the valley became an important commercial crossroad on the Mediterranean Sea.
 The vicinity to the sea made Cecina also a holiday destination for rich families of the Roman Empire.
 The remains of numerous villas with private thermal baths show that wealthy politicians and aristocrats came here to relax and laze about.

 During the splendor of the Tuscan Renaissance time, both the Medici and the rival Albizi family controlled the area without leaving relevant traces.
-In fact, the real rebirth of Cecina took place only during 1800 when Grand Duke Leopold II of Tuscany ordered its reclamation.
+In fact, the real rebirth of Cecina took place only in 1800 when Grand Duke Leopold II of Tuscany ordered its reclamation.
 The valley became livable and the land cultivable, and the process of economic development definitely started.

 Nothing remains of the Risorgimento period, swept away by forty-four bombs during World War II that destroyed almost the entire city.
 In modern times, thanks to its beaches, its wonderful pine forest, and its enviable position in the center of Tuscany, Cecina has become the lovely holiday resort we know today.